 John Steinbeck biography

-Author John Steinbeck was born February 27, 1902, in Salinas, California.
-He dropped out of college and worked as a manual laborer before achieving success as a writer.
-His novel "The Grapes of Wrath"—about the migration of a family from the Oklahoma Dust Bowl to California—won a Pulitzer Prize and a National Book Award.
+Born February 27, 1902, in Salinas, California, John Steinbeck dropped out of college and worked as a manual laborer before achieving success as a writer.
+His novel The Grapes of Wrath—about the migration of a family from the Oklahoma Dust Bowl to California—won a Pulitzer Prize and a National Book Award.
 Steinbeck served as a war correspondent during World War II.
 He died in 1968.

 For the most part Steinbeck, who grew up with three sisters, had a happy childhood.
 He was shy but smart and early in his life formed an appreciation for the land, and in particular California's Salinas Valley, which would greatly inform his later writing.
 According to accounts, Steinbeck made the decision at the age of 14 to become a writer and often locked himself in his bedroom to write poems and stories.
 In 1919 Steinbeck enrolled at Stanford University.
 But Steinbeck seems to have had little use for college.

 Following Stanford, Steinbeck tried to make a go of it as a freelance writer.
 He briefly moved to New York City, where he found work as a construction worker and newspaper reporter, but then scurried back to California, where he took a job as a caretaker in Lake Tahoe.
 It was during this time that he wrote his first novel, Cup of Gold (1929), as well as met and married his first wife, Carol.
-Over the next decade, with Carol's support and paycheck, Steinbeck continued to pore himself into his writing.
+Over the next decade, with Carol's support and paycheck, Steinbeck continued to pour himself into his writing.

-In the last 25 years of his life Steinbeck wrote books including Cannery Row (1945), Burning Bright (1950), East of Eden (1952), The Winter of Our Discontent (1961), and Travels with Charley: In Search of America (1962).
-In 1962 Steinbeck was awarded the Nobel Prize for Literature.
+In the last 25 years of his life Steinbeck wrote books including Cannery Row (1945), Burning Bright (1950), East of Eden (1952), The Winter of Our Discontent (1961) and Travels with Charley: In Search of America (1962).
+In 1962, Steinbeck was awarded the Nobel Prize for Literature.
 He died of heart disease on December 20, 1968, in his New York City home.